conservationtechlab/camml/README.md

     deactivate

-And to re-activate it when you need it:
+And to re-activate it when you need it again:

     workon camml_training